pinglainstitute/energy-gdp-emissions/README.md

 * [**Correlation tables for other categories**](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/data/03_01_results)

-## Step 2-1: ARIMA Model
+## Step 2-1: Baseline ARIMA Model
-Building baseline model with ARIMA
+For the baseline ARIMA model, instead of pct change normalisation, raw data were used due to the violation of normality.

 **ARIMA workflow**:
 ADF test to check stationarity (p_value < 0.05) -> ACF, PACF testing to determine p, q -> Gridsearch to determine the optimal order (AIC)